-It’s also not unknown for a form of methanol to be used in some commercial beers in order to help preserve it for longer and when being exported.
+It’s also not unknown for a form of methanol to be used in some commercial beers in order to help preserve it for longer and when being exported (buy beer from local breweries).
 I have read this argument was used to slander some international beers to stimulate domestic sales, but I haven’t been able to prove the stories I’ve been told.

 Although formaldehyde, similar to methanol, is used in safe quantities these beers can leave you with a wicked headache the next day in comparison to our more naturally brewed home-made beers.

 What is methanol poisoning and how can it affect human beings?